Learn how to build a clear roadmap to help your new hire succeed and thrive

-New employee orientation is an opportunity to introduce new hires to your team as well as their new roles and responsibilities.
-It’s a chance to share the company vision and outline your mission to create buy-in and help your new hire understand their role in the future of your organization.
+New employee orientation is an opportunity to introduce new hires to your team and their new roles and responsibilities.
+It’s a chance to share the company vision and outline your mission to create buy-in and help your new hire understand their role in your organization’s future.

 Unlike the ongoing training, much of this part of the onboarding process can be systemized.
 You can develop a set schedule and procedure for employee orientation.

 Here’s a list of things you should have ready by the time your new hires walk in the door:

 - Send out an email to everyone in the office so they’re prepared to welcome a new employee.

 - Acquire any keys or security badges needed to access the office.